Motion#

 set move velocity#

-The set move velocity block sets the default movement speed as a percentage for all subsequent movement blocks in the project.
 A move velocity of 100% is equivalent to 200 millimeters per second (mmps).

-set move melocity to 50% stack block#
+set move velocity to 50% stack block#

-set move velocity to (50) %
+set move velocity to (50)%

 Parameters